Wednesday, October 27, 2010

 ALEC: When Leslie says yes, I’ll say no.

 Yes!
 It’s just that easy!
 Alec has already at his newborn-chick phase perfected the political talent of “compartmentalization” when it comes to sexual peccadilloes, instantly becoming a hero to many future American politicians like William Jefferson Clinton, Elliott Spitzer, Mark Foley, Larry Craig, Mark Sanford, Gary Hart, Bob Livingston, Helen Chenoworth, Henry Hyde, Bob Barr, Dan Burton, Rudy Giuliani, Gary Condit, Jim McGreevy, James West, Don Sherwood, Newt Gingrich, Gavin Newsom, Antonio Villagarosa, David Vitter, Tim Mahoney, David Patterson, Vito Fossella, Kawame Kilpatrick, Bob Packwod, John Ensign….anyway, you get the point.
-The salient fact that Alec has just crossed the river over to the conservative side seems to bode well for his sex scandal potential.
+The salient fact that Alec has just crossed the river over to the conservative side seems to bode well for his sex-scandal potential.

 WENDY: This is Howie Krantz.
 Howie, Kevin Dolenz.